joelouthan/theologic.us/content/posts/2012-07-25-devotions-mark-a-few-resources.md

 [**ESV Study Bible**][2] &#8211; Incredible resource.
 I use the [online][3] more than the actual book.

-**['Devotions: Mark' (NICNT)][4] by William L. Lane** &#8211; Incredible thorough and wonderfully written, Dr. Lane walks the reader masterfully through not only the Gospel but the perspective of the writer Mark.
+**['Family Devotions: Mark' (NICNT)][4] by William L. Lane** &#8211; Incredible thorough and wonderfully written, Dr. Lane walks the reader masterfully through not only the Gospel but the perspective of the writer Mark.

 **[Calvin&#8217;s Commentary on the Synoptic Gospels (Matthew, Mark, Luke)][5] by John Calvin** &#8211; I like to keep an old school commentary for better perspective.
 (Note: if you don&#8217;t find the exact passage in this commentary, just locate the commentary for the similar passages in Matthew and Luke.